SpongePowered/SpongeDocs/source/plugin/text/messagechannels.rst

 Mutable Message Channels
 ========================

-A ``MutableMessageChannel`` contains methods for changing who may receive the messages sent through our channel.
+A :javadoc:`MutableMessageChannel` contains methods for changing who may receive the messages sent through our channel.
 As such, we must implement methods for performing actions that modify our members.
 To do this, we simply will create a class named ``MutableAdminMessageChannel`` that will implement a ``MutableMessageChannel``.

 .. code-block:: java